mysql-net/MySqlConnector/docs/content/tutorials/migrating-from-connector-net.md

 The `MySqlError[] MySqlInfoMessageEventArgs.errors` property has changed to `IReadOnlyList<MySqlError> MySqlInfoMessageEventArgs.Errors`.

+### MySqlParameterCollection

+Connector/NET will assign the names `@Parameter1`, `@Parameter2`, etc. to unnamed `MySqlParameter` objects that are added to the `MySqlCommand.Parameters` parameter collection.
+These generated names may be used in the SQL assigned to `MySqlCommand.CommandText`.
+MySqlConnector requires all `MySqlParameter` objects to be explicitly given a name, or used only as positional parameters if they’re unnamed.

 ### Exceptions

 For consistency with other ADO.NET providers, MySqlConnector will throw `InvalidOperationException` (instead of `MySqlException`)